wout/rosetta/README.md

 # => "Naam"
 ```

-🗒️ **Note**: Translations for all available locales will always be present.
+🗒️ **Note**: Translations for all available locales will always be present at this point.

 In practie, you'll probably chain those two phases together: